How to Choose a Hotel

 Criteria in Choosing a Hotel

 Check the stars.
 Most of us look at the stars when we choose a hotel.
 And now some of the top-enders have gone to diamonds to rate their properties.
 An escalation of exaggeration that only brings hysterics.
-What about those one of a kind boutique hotels where one gets the feel of being transported into another era?
+What about those ones of a kind boutique hotels where one gets the feel of being transported into another era?
 Or another home?
 The choices can be overwhelming.

-In the places popular to tourists, the choices are many.
+In the places popular with tourists, the choices are many.
 But the places are also taken almost immediately making your heart beat faster as you see on the screen that someone is viewing exactly the same one you are interested in.
 And how many rooms are still open at those bargain prices?
 Relax, there are always alternatives.

-We had our Christmas holidays in the Western Cape of South Africa and we booked ourselves into 4 hotels: one in the vineyard, another one in the trendy place of town, another in a private reserve park and for Christmas, one full of history.
+We had our Christmas holidays in the Western Cape of South Africa and we booked ourselves into 4 hotels: one in the vineyard, another one in the trendy place of the town, another in a private reserve park and for Christmas, one full of history.
 It made our travel experience much more interesting.